 B-52s also racked up a number of firsts during their early service years.
 On May 21st 1956, a B-52B (52-0013) dropped the first air-dropped thermonuclear weapon, a Mark 15, on Bikini Atoll in the Cherokee test shot.
 Four B-52Bs of the 93rd BW and four B-52Cs of the 42nd BW flew nonstop around the perimeter of North America in Operation Quick Kick covering 15,530 miles in 31 hours and 30 minutes between November 24th and November 25th 1956.
-SAC, in a thinly veiled play for better tankers to go with their new bombers, decreed that Quick Kick flight time could have been reduced by 5 to 6 hours had the bombers been refueled by jet-powered tanker aircraft rather than the old propeller-driven Boeing KC-97 Stratofreighters.
+SAC, in a thinly veiled play for better tankers to go with their new bombers, decreed that Quick Kick flight time could have been reduced by 5 to 6 hours had the bombers been refueled by jet-powered tanker aircraft rather than the old propeller-driven or even the jet-assisted later versions of Boeing KC-97 Stratofreighters.

 To demonstrate B-52 and SAC’s “global reach”, between January 16th and January 18th 1957, three B-52Bs flew non-stop around the world as Operation Power Flight in 45 hours and 19 minutes.
 The trio of BUFFs covered a distance of 24,325 miles.
-The bombers were refueled several timed during their flight…by KC-97s.
+The bombers were refueled several timed during their flight…by KC-97Ls.
 During the next few years, B-52s set speed and unrefueled distance records.
 One of the most impressive was the unrefueled distance record flight from Kadena AFB in Okinawa Japan to Torrejón AFB in Spain.
 The flight covered 12,532 miles.

 During the 1960s B-52s, along with their Boeing B-47 Stratojet and Convair B-58 Hustler strategic bomber brothers, performed airborne alert missions under imaginative code names like Chrome Dome, Hard Head, Round Robin, Giant Lance, and Head Start.
 Flying at high altitude near the borders of the Soviet Union, the bombers were there to provide rapid first strike or retaliation capability in case of nuclear war.
 Remember that this was the time of Mutually Assured Destruction (MAD) thinking.
 But when the Soviets demonstrated to the world in 1960 that their surface-to-air missiles (SAMs) were capable of bringing down aircraft at high altitude, the strategic bomber mission profile went from high in the sky to low in the weeds.
 The B-52 adapted.
 The B-47 adapted to other roles.
 The B-58 did not.